Matrix metalloproteinase

 Matrix metalloproteinases (MMPs), also known as matrix metallopeptidases or matrixins, are metalloproteinases that are calcium-dependent zinc-containing endopeptidases; other family members are adamalysins, serralysins, and astacins.
 The MMPs belong to a larger family of proteases known as the metzincin superfamily.

 Collectively, these enzymes are capable of degrading all kinds of extracellular matrix proteins, but also can process a number of bioactive molecules.
 They are known to be involved in the cleavage of cell surface receptors, the release of apoptotic ligands (such as the FAS ligand), and chemokine/cytokine inactivation.
 MMPs are also thought to play a major role in cell behaviors such as cell proliferation, migration (adhesion/dispersion), differentiation, angiogenesis, apoptosis, and host defense.

-They were first described in vertebrates (1962), including humans, but have since been found in invertebrates and plants.
+They were first described in vertebrates in 1962, including humans, but have since been found in invertebrates and plants.
 They are distinguished from other endopeptidases by their dependence on metal ions as cofactors, their ability to degrade extracellular matrix, and their specific evolutionary DNA sequence.

 History

-MMPs were described initially by Jerome Gross and Charles Lapiere (1962), who observed enzymatic activity (collagen triple helix degradation) during tadpole tail metamorphosis (by placing a tadpole tail in a collagen matrix plate).
+MMPs were described initially by Jerome Gross and Charles Lapiere in 1962, who observed enzymatic activity (collagen triple helix degradation) during tadpole tail metamorphosis (by placing a tadpole tail in a collagen matrix plate).
 Therefore, the enzyme was named interstitial collagenase (MMP-1).

 Later, it was purified from human skin (1968), and was recognized to be synthesized as a zymogen.

 The "cysteine switch" was described in 1990.